 While the exact steps on how to get certified in healthcare compliance will vary depending on the certification itself and its regulatory board, there are six basic steps that universally apply.

-2. Complete Any Required Training: Some certifications may require you to complete specific training programs or courses that cover healthcare compliance laws, regulations, ethical standards, and best practices.
+- Complete Required Training: Some certifications may require you to complete specific training programs or courses that cover healthcare compliance laws, regulations, ethical standards, and best practices.